New York Regional Ferries Website

 Develop

-After framing the right questions and a frameworks we developed initial passes at structuring the website and creating the website
+After framing the rquestions we developed an initial pass at structuring the website

 Develop

-After framing the right questions and a frameworks we developed initial passes at structuring the website and creating the website
+After framing the rquestions we developed an initial pass at structuring the website

-The sitemap seeks to be a simple and based around the map, routes, landings, and experiences.
+The sitemap is simply based around four categories the map, routes, landings, and experiences.

-The sitemap seeks to be a simple and based around the map, routes, landings, and experiences.
+The sitemap is simply based around four categories the map, routes, landings, and experiences.

 Finding a Commuter Ferry, Planning Transit, & Buying a Ticket